ksandom/mass/packages-available/AWS/docs/importingHostsFromAWS.md

 This works by using the "name" tag that you can set for individual hosts.
 For now this is a requirement to be able to import hosts from AWS.

-There are currently a couple of ways of importing hosts from AWS.
+There are currently a few ways of importing hosts from AWS.

 ## Using Saved credentials

 ### Overview

 This is currently the most convenient way of importing hosts from AWS.

+It works by using the PHP AWS API SDK (that's a mouth-full!)
+It 100% relies on this being present.
+You can find out where mass is expecting to find it using `mass --AWSLibraryDetails`

+The version of the SDK is also important.
+Earlier versions ignore the credentials defined at runtime and instead only use the credentials specified in ~/.aws/???/config.php if you only need to import from one account this may be ok for you.
+The symptom is that every import will return the hosts defined in that file.

+TODO fill in the ???
+(I think it's php)

 ### Save your credentials